skafdasschaf/lilypond-tools/editorial_guidelines.md

 - the unison (a due) parts are marked with the text “a 2”.

 Each part is spelled out in full on the first system of the first movement (singular form of modern Italian names), and abbreviated on the first system of each subsequent movement.
 Divided parts are indicated by Roman numerals in the first movement and by Arabic numbers in each subsequent movement.
 Transposing instruments include their pitch (e.g., “Clarino I, II in C” in the first movement and “clno (C) 1, 2” in subsequent movements).
 The part with figured bass is typically labeled “Organo e Bassi” or “Fondamento”.

+In recitatives, instrumental parts also contain the solo vocal part.
+This convention typically applies to continuo parts in seccos and continuo plus string parts in accompagnatos.

 ### Clefs